-As you may already be aware, we are experiencing a rise in fuel prices and the majority of us are not happy about it!
-If you are looking for ways to drive more economically and just for ways to save money on fuel in general, look no further as we have some top tips for car owners and potential car buyers on how to save on fuel in your day to day living.
+As you may already be aware, we are experiencing a rise in fuel prices, and the majority of us are not happy about it!
+If you are looking for economical driving tips and just for ways to save money on fuel in general, look no further as we have some top tips for car owners and potential car buyers on how to save on fuel in your day to day living.

 Tip: if an amber light comes on the dash of your car and it doesn’t go away, you will need to get it checked.
 If the light is red, you should never drive the car with a red light on, you will have to call roadside assistance.